Gerosullivan/Pangur/context/spec.md

   - Movement: a mouse may travel up to `attack` tiles per turn using only orthogonal steps.
 Choose a destination path that reaches the closest shadow tile; if multiple routes exist, select the path that minimizes distance to any perimeter shadow edge, even if it requires moving east/west instead of straight south from an entrance.
 Mice cannot move through cats but may pass through fellow mice if the intermediate cell vacates earlier in the same phase.
 - **Phase 2 – Feed / Upgrade**
   - Resolve only for mice not stunned and still alive.
   - Every mouse increases the Grain Loss counter by its current tier (1 for base, 2 for `2/2`, etc.).
-Hitting `32` total loss ends the game immediately.
+Grain loss no longer ends the game; it only reduces the grain bonus at end of run.
   - Any mouse on a shadow tile gains +1/+1 after eating, with no upper limit (e.g., `3/3`, `4/4`, etc.).
 Mice off shadow tiles merely sustain themselves at their current stats.
 - **Phase 3 – Cleanup**
   - Remove the stunned flag from every surviving mouse and heal all of them back to their max hearts (whatever their current tier grants).